 If a business chooses to impose a surcharge on its customers for making a payment using a credit, debit or prepaid card, the level of the surcharge must not be excessive.
 The ACCC will investigate complaints of excessive payment surcharging and take enforcement action where necessary.

 On 25 February 2016 the Competition and Consumer Amendment (Payment Surcharges) Act 2016 became law.
-It inserted a new part into the CCA banning excessive payment surcharges and provided new powers for the ACCC.
+It inserted a new part into the Competition and Consumer Act 2010 (CCA) banning excessive payment surcharges and provided new powers for the ACCC.

 The ban is found in the CCA, and operates in conjunction with a Reserve Bank of Australia (RBA) standard.